 - 3.11.1.1.
-At least two (2) members of the committee shall be current Senators. - 3.11.1.2.
-Members must be on full academic year appointments, or have a reasonable expectation that they will be appointed to work during both the fall and spring semesters. - 3.11.1.3.
-Members shall serve no more than six consecutive years on the committee, which is equivalent to six 1-year terms or two 3-year terms.
-A member's term length is determined by their contract type.
-Members who have single year appointments serve single year terms.
-Members who have 3-year appointments serve 3-year terms. - 3.11.1.4.
-There will be at least 2 and no more than 10 open seats on the committee. - 3.11.1.5.
-No college or unit may have more than 25% of members on the committee at any one time. - 3.11.1.6.
+Ex Officio (13): All Contingent Faculty serving on the SDSU University Senate, including the elected ASCSU Lecturer representative. - 3.11.1.2.
+Appointed (0-7): Up to seven additional at-large Contingent Faculty members from across the university, including Librarian and Student Services Professionals Academic Related (SSP-AR) faculty members. - 3.11.1.3.
+Members must have a minimum one-year appointment, or have a reasonable expectation that they will be appointed to work during both the fall and spring semesters. - 3.11.1.4.
+Terms for all members shall be three year renewable terms. - 3.11.1.5.
+Quorum requires the presence of at least seven (7) members. - 3.11.1.6.
+No college or unit may have more than 25% of members on the committee at any one time. - 3.11.1.7.
+Each year, the chair shall appoint a member of the committee to concurrently serve on the Faculty Affairs Committee. - 3.11.1.8.
 A chair shall be elected by members in March of each year to serve for the next academic year.